qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_general_tools.rst

   Select the vector layers you want to use to build the virtual vector

 ``Create "unioned" VRT`` [boolean]
-  Check if you want to unite all the vectors
+  Check if you want to unite all the vectors in a single ``vrt`` file.

   Default: *False*